Henry Armstrong

-Henry Jackson Jr. (December 12, 1912 – October 24, 1988) was an American professional boxer and a world boxing champion who fought under the name Henry Armstrong.
+Henry Jackson Jr. (December 12, 1912 – October 22, 1988) was an American professional boxer and a world boxing champion who fought under the name Henry Armstrong.
+He is the only fighter to ever hold world championships in three divisions (featherweight, lightweight and welterweight) simultaneously.

-Armstrong was one of the few fighters to win in three or more different divisions: featherweight, lightweight, and welterweight.
-He defended his welterweight title a total of nineteen times.
+Armstrong and Terence Crawford are the only boxers in history to hold the undisputed championship in three different weight classes.
+He defended his welterweight title a total of 19 times.

 The Ring magazine named him Fighter of the Year in 1937.
 The Boxing Writers Association of America (BWAA) named him Fighter of the Year in 1940.
+The Sporting News recognized him as the Fighter of the Decade for the 1930s.
 He is currently ranked by BoxRec as the 12th-greatest pound-for-pound fighter of all time.
 In 2007, The Ring ranked Armstrong as the second-greatest fighter of the last 80 years.
+Boxing coach and commentator Teddy Atlas considers Armstrong to be the greatest of all time.
 Historian Bert Sugar also ranked Armstrong as the second-greatest fighter of all time.
 ESPN ranked Armstrong as number 3 on their list of the 50 greatest boxers of all time.
 He was posthumously inducted into the International Boxing Hall of Fame in the inaugural class of 1990.
 In 2019, the International Boxing Research Organization (IBRO) ranked him as the second best boxer of all time, pound for pound, as well as the second-best featherweight, third-best welterweight, and fifth-best lightweight of all time.

 Early life

-He was born Henry Jackson, Jr. on December 12, 1912, in Columbus, Mississippi.
-He was the son of Henry Jackson Sr., a sharecropper of African American descent and America Jackson, said to be a "full-blooded" Iroquois.
+He was born Henry Jackson Jr. on December 12, 1912, in Columbus, Mississippi.
+He was the son of Henry Jackson Sr., a sharecropper of African American descent and his mother America Jackson, a half-Cherokee.
 As a child, Henry Jr. moved with his family to St. Louis, Missouri, during the early period of the Great Migration of African Americans from the rural South to industrial cities of the Midwest and North.
 There he became involved in boxing.
 He graduated as an honor student from Vashon High School in St. Louis Later he took the surname Armstrong as his fighting name.